Teknikio/pxt-docs/docs/device/screen.md

         `);
 ```

-The micro:bit LED screen has 25 red LED lights arranged in a 5X5 grid (5 LEDs across by 5 LEDs down).
+The Bluebird has an LED screen shield with 30 light blue LED lights arranged in a 6x5 grid (6 LEDs across by 5 LEDs down).
 In the screen above, we created a checkerboard pattern using the LEDs.

 ## Which LED?

 You use `(x ,y)` coordinates to specify a particular LED in the grid;
 where `x` is the horizontal position (0,1,2,3,4) and `y` is the vertical position
 (0, 1, 2, 3, 4).

 To figure out the ``x``, ``y`` coordinates, position your micro:bit horizontally, like a credit card (see picture above).